This Slow Cooker Ham with Honey Mustard Glaze is perfect for the holiday season. It's packed with flavour and the taste is out of this world.

 How Much Slow Cooker Ham Do You Need:

 - This is always a tricky one for me.
-We LOVE ham so we eat way to much of it.
+We LOVE ham so we eat way too much of it.

-- That said, I recommend ½ to ¾ pounds per person if using bone-in ham.
+- That said, when planning your portion per person it's always best to get a little more than needed.
+I recommend ½ to ¾ pounds per person if using bone-in ham.
 It's better to have too much than not enough.

 - If using boneless ham plan on ⅓ to ½ pound per person.
 Again, I would rather have too much than not enough.
 Leftovers are always good for sandwiches.